epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

     ionisation correction to the tunnelling ionisation model for high intensity lasers.
 The default is "T".

 When collisional ionisation is switched on, ionisation between all electron species and all species which may be ionised is considered - the `collide` parameter used in the collisions block has no effect on collisional ionisation.
 Species which may be ionised include any species with `ionise=T` set, and the ionised variants of this species up to the fully ionised state, or `ionise_limit`.
 For electrons, EPOCH will identify any species set as a destination for ejected electrons as an electron species, which can trigger further collisional ionisation.
 To mark other species as electrons for collisional ionisaiton, the `identify` key must be used.
-All electron aliases may be used for `identify`, including electrons created from pair production.
+Any electron alias may be used for `identify`, including electrons created from pair production.

 # Species Boundary Conditions {#species_boundary_conditions}